kjolley/BIGSdb_documentation/administration.rst

 Sometimes it is useful to transfer configurations between different databases or to export a configuration for troubleshooting.
 Data from most of the tables can be exported in tab-delimited text format suitable for batch uploading.
-For example, to export scheme configuration data, click the '?' link (Update or delete) next to schemes in the curator's interface.
+For example, to export scheme configuration data, click the query link (Update or delete) next to schemes in the curator's interface.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/config_export.png